knro/indiwebmanager/README.md

 $ indi-web -h
 ```

-The INDI Web Manager can run as a standalone server.
-It can be started manually
+The INDI Web Manager runs as a standalone web server.
+It can be started
-by invoking:
+manually by invoking:

 ```
 $ indi-web -v
 ```

-Then using your favorite web browser, go to [](http://localhost:8624) if the
+Then using your favorite web browser, go to
-INDI Web Manager is running locally.
-If the INDI Web Manager is installed on a
+[http://localhost:8624](http://localhost:8624) if the INDI Web Manager is
-remote system, simply replace localhost with the hostname or IP address of the
+running locally.
+If the INDI Web Manager is installed on a remote system,
-remote system.
+simply replace localhost with the hostname or IP address of the remote system.

 # Auto start